 - In a large stock pot add water, salt, and sugar.
 Stir to dissolve the sugar and salt in the water.

 - Add remaining ingredients, squeeze the citrus to add to the flavor and stir.

 - Add 12 – 16 pound turkey to the stock pot and cover.
-Brine for up to 36 ours to maximize flavor.
+Brine for 24 – 30 hours to maximize flavor.